Coffee and Community, Get Involved with South Bay Volunteers

 The Local Anchor Foundation invites community members to gather for a meaningful morning of connection, coffee, and conversation at the South Bay Volunteers Coffee and Learn event.

-This casual yet impactful event takes place on January 21 from 10 to 11:30 at allcove Beach Cities, located inside Beach Cities Health District in Redondo Beach.
-The morning is designed for anyone who wants to learn more about South Bay Volunteers, the work being done across the South Bay, and how to get involved in the year ahead.
+This casual yet impactful event is designed for anyone who wants to learn more about South Bay Volunteers, the work being done across the South Bay, and how to get involved in the year ahead.

 Event Details